Parmesan Baked Cod Recipe

 Step 2: Prep Cod

-place fish fillets onto the prepared baking sheet pan and blot any excess liquid off with paper towels
+Place fish fillets onto the prepared baking sheet pan and blot any excess liquid off with paper towels

 Step 3: Make the Parmesan Mixture

-stir mayo together with parmesan cheese, fresh herbs, garlic, salt + pepper
+Stir mayo together with parmesan cheese, fresh herbs, garlic, salt + pepper

-spread evenly over the top of the fish fillets
+Spread evenly over the top of the fish fillets

 Step 4: Bake + Broil

 Bake 10-12 minutes or until fish starts looking opaque and will flake.
-Switch oven to broiler and brown the tops of the fish until lightly golden brown, watching it carefully.
+Switch the oven to broiler and brown the tops of the fish until lightly golden brown, watching it carefully.

 Pro Tip: I find fish, in general, bakes best at a high temperature for a shorter period of time.
 I recommend baking at 450° F for 10-12 minutes or until just baked.
 You are looking for the internal temperature of the fish to be 145° F.

-Of course the time will vary slightly based on how thick your piece of fish is and how hot your oven runs, but this is a great guideline.
-Believe it or not, the fish stays unbelievably moist, tender and flaky, plus has this buttery, cheesy, herby slightly crispy crust.
-Remove from oven and serve with some fresh lemon juice squeezed over your fillet.
-If you like tartar sauce, try my Homemade Tartar Sauce.
-It takes this dish to another level!
+Of course, the time will vary slightly based on how thick your piece of fish is and how hot your oven runs, but this is a great guideline.
+Believe it or not, the fish stays unbelievably moist, tender, and flaky, plus has this buttery, cheesy, herby slightly crispy crust.

 Side Dishes for Parmesan Baked Cod